slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

 <!--
+> *'I can think, I can wait and I can fast.' -- Siddahrta*
 > *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
 This makes it hard to plan the day.' -- E.B.
 White*
 > *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*
 > *'There are far, far better things ahead than any we leave behind.'-- C.S.
 Lewis*